 Banking Legislation in the Cook Islands

-These acts are in line with international banking standards, and compliance with the acts is testing once a year during an annual onsite regulatory audit.
+These acts are in line with international banking standards, and compliance with the acts is testing once a year during an annual onsite supervisory review.

-The annual audit conducted by both the FSC and FIU on top of testing compliance with the above mentioned acts comprises of a thorough testing of internal policies and procedures, internal risk controls, accounting, strategic planning, quality of senior management and directorship, and much more.
+The annual supervisory visit conducted by both the FSC and FIU on top of testing compliance with the above mentioned acts comprises of a thorough testing of internal policies and procedures, internal risk controls, accounting, strategic planning, quality of senior management and directorship.

 A full copy of all the Cook Islands financial providers legislation and prudential statements is available at the FSC and FIU website via the below links,